-National Park Camping: What You Need to Know
+Camping in the National Parks: What You Need to Know

 Any outdoors enthusiast will tell you that camping in a national park is one of the best ways to experience America’s natural beauty.

-Because these spaces are protected nature preserves, camping in a national park requires a little more knowledge and preparation than your typical weekend trip.
+Because these spaces are protected nature preserves, spending a night among the wilderness requires a little more knowledge and preparation than your typical weekend trip.
 But a real glimpse at nature in its wildest forms makes it all worth it!

 Whether you are planning to camp in Sequoia National Park and sleep among the ancient trees or setting off to see a real glacier at Kenai Fjords National Park, here is what you must know when planning your national parks camping trip!